Warm Valley Farm

 Stipend: Yes, depending on experience.

 Housing: Yes, we have a sweet 20' converted short bus, a lovely rustic off grid cabin, and large canvas wall tents on site.
-We can possibly accommodate your tiny home, or trailer depending on the size, or a private tent site.
+We can accommodate your tiny home, or trailer depending on the size, or a private tent site.
 There is a communal outdoor camp kitchen, outdoor shower, and composting toilet.
 We also provide high speed internet access.

 Preferred method of Contact: email